 - Identify opportunities to make adjustments benefiting the environment when making investments and changes in processes and facilities.

 - Maintain a high level of awareness on environmental issues through ongoing training.

 - Document and communicate environmental work to employees and provide open and objective information to external stakeholders.

 BE Group is engaged in operations at two sites in Sweden for which environmental permits are required.
 In Finland, operations in one site require environmental permits.
 Group companies have obtained special permits to engage in operations in the countries where such permits are required.
-All operations within the Group, with the exception of the operations in Lithuania and Lecor Stålteknik, are certified under the ISO 14001 environmental management system.
+All operations within the Group, with the exception of Lecor Stålteknik, are certified under the ISO 14001 environmental management system.

 Risks and risk management in BE Group

 BE Group’s profits and financial position are affected by a large number of factors.
 Several of these are beyond the Company’s own control.
 The Group operates in several countries and is therefore exposed to various risks as a consequence of differences in legislation, regulations and guidelines.
 Risk management within the Group is guided by established policies and procedures that are revised by the Board of Directors and/or Group Management on an ongoing basis.
 The most important risks and factors of uncertainty for BE Group can be divided between: